When I first got to understand how my money would depreciate if I were to leave it in the bank, I was mortified.

 Just throw in a few technical terms, and I would be pretty much convinced.

 This was how I purchased my first blue-chip stock, where I simply listened to a piece of advice without doing any homework and bought it because the name sounded familiar.

-That was when I realised I made my first investing mistake – buying something that I had no clue at all.
+That was when I realised I had made my first investing mistake – buying something that I had no clue about at all.

 While it’s convenient to listen to their advice, every individual has a different investment risk tolerance, priorities, and goals.